Practice and Perception in Art & Design

 - Dr. Andrew Dunn, Senior Lecturer in Psychology

 The project makes an original contribution to knowledge with empirical evidence for the inverted ‘U’ correlation of image file compression and perceived complexity.
 With cellular automata images from simple to complex, the two measures show a correlation which diverges as images approach randomness.
-The results are less clear with art and design images, however, perhaps due to the wider variety of visual material.
-The correlation between file compression and perception suggests that we can understand visual complexity as a mixture of order and chaos.
-A balance of complexity allows for visual exploration and pattern-finding which contributes to aesthetic value.
-Preference is more variable than judgements of complexity, and art-trained participants rated images higher than untrained participants.
-The perception of complexity is shown to be more strongly correlated with judgements of artistic quality than with preference.
+With art and design images the correlation is weaker, perhaps due to the wider variety of visual material which made it harder to judge and compare the images.
+The correlation between image file compression and perceived visual complexity suggests that we can understand this complexity as a mixture of order and chaos.
+A balance of order and chaos allows for visual exploration and pattern-finding which contributes to aesthetic value.
+People’s judgements of perceived complexity and artistic quality are both surprisingly consistent, whereas preference is much more varied.
+As a result, perceived complexity correlates more strongly with judgements of quality than with preference for artworks.
 A qualitative analysis of participant interviews reveals that this is due to shared evaluative criteria between complexity and quality.
+Both are judged in terms of the amount of time, effort and skill that appears to have gone into its making or that is required to fully appreciate it.
 In other words, the things that make an image look complex are also what give the impression of time, effort and skill in a work of art.